SycuroLab/metqc/README.md

 7) seqkit is used to calculate the number of reads in fastq files produced after each step of the pipeline i.e raw, prinseq and bmtagger.
 It does not do anything for bbmap resutls at the moment.
 Using seqkit and rule host_contamination a qc_seqkit.csv file is generated which for each sample contains number of clean reads, reads removed during quality control and host contamination reads.

+8) Use bbmap and bbmerge to calculate insert size and read overlap percentage.

 ## Installation